scando1993/thingsboard.github.io/docs/user-guide/alarms.md

 ### Alarm Updates

-Alarm entity may be updated by external applications or ThingsBoard rules.
+Alarm entity may be updated by external applications or Pacificsoft rules.
 Alarm keeps track of both clear and acknowledge time and latest change as an end time.

 ### Alarm REST API

-ThingsBoard provides REST API to manage and query alarms.
+Pacificsoft provides REST API to manage and query alarms.
 See demo environment [Alarm REST API](https://demo.thingsboard.io/swagger-ui.html#/alarm-controller) and general [REST API](/docs/reference/rest-api/) documentation for more details.

 ### Alarm Rules
-It is possible to create, update and clear alarm using ThingsBoard [rule engine](/docs/user-guide/rule-engine-2-0/re-getting-started/).
+It is possible to create, update and clear alarm using Pacificsoft [rule engine](/docs/user-guide/rule-engine-2-0/re-getting-started/).

 Please find more details about Alarm Rule Nodes: